 -

-XML Sitemap: An XML sitemap is like a map for search engines, showing them all the pages on your site.
+XML Sitemap: An XML sitemap is like a roadmap for search engines, showing them all the pages on your site.
 It makes it easier for Google to crawl and index your pages.

 1. SEO Strategies